fisherynwa/multi_pfa/README.txt

     carrying out the real-data analysis.
  - multi_pfa.R: This script contains the main function "multi_pfa()", and two the suporting functions.
-Specifically, the latter functions execute the multiple marginal modelling (MMM), and estimate the marginal covariance matrix among the empirical estimates (‘mmm’ and ‘marg_cov’).
+Specifically, the latter functions execute the multiple marginal modelling (MMM) and estimate the marginal covariance matrix among the empirical estimates (‘mmm’ and ‘marg_cov’).
    Please refer to Section 2.3 in the manuscript.